mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 1. a bitcoin block
 2. the bitcoin blockchain
-3. a hash and its pre-image
+3. a hash and its message

 ## 1. a bitcoin block